anthonyshadow/fake-twitch-rtmpserver/README.md

-"# fake-twitch-rtmpserver, Run with Fake twitch for streams"
+"# fake-twitch-rtmpserver, Run with Fake twitch for streams, start with npm/yarn start"